OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 A space where dolphins meet star-studded skies, Scotland’s Aberdeenshire and Moray Coast play host to a smattering of tree-rimmed landscapes and picturesque coastal views.
 Thanks to a carpet of clear, dark skies and wide-open northern horizons, these untamed Scottish terrains are also a magnet for Aurora Hunters.
 Decked out with their very own bothy, Sigma, the Moray Astronomy Club are aurora-spotting veterans well versed in the art of stargazing.

 Just as many of life’s most beautiful moments arise from times of unplanned darkness, the liquorice skies of the Isle of Coll are a point of sheer wonder.
 These ebony swathes attract animated constellations, galaxies and more stars than you could ever imagine.
 As Scotland’s only ‘Dark Sky Island’, the Coll community are committed to combating light pollution wherever possible, including the decision to forgo street lights.
-Coll’s admirable Dark Sky status renders it a dreamy destination for auspicious sightings like the Aurora Borealis.
+Coll’s admirable Dark Sky status renders it a dreamy destination for auspicious sightings like the Northern Lights.

 Although the general rule of auroral thumb favours Scotland’s northern reaches, there are those occasions when Edinburgh and the surrounding areas that stretch along the Fife Coast are transformed by the Northern Light’s luminous display.
 Such times rely on the stars’ alignment and require jet-black skies, limited light pollution and intensified solar activity.
 From the tip of Arthur’s Seat to the beaches of East Lothian and Fife, Scotland’s many hills and undisturbed landscapes are a fine place to start.

 Self-confessed Aurora Hunter and lover of star-peppered skies?
 Check out our Culture Trip guide to the the most spellbinding stargazing spots in Scotland.